(Redirected from Philadelphia A's)

 American Association Pennant: 1 - 1883

-The first Philadelphia Athletics team was originally known as the Athletic Base Ball Club was formed back in 1860.
-This was later changed to Athletic of Philadelphia.
-The Athletics were originally members of the National Association of Base Ball Players, as well as founding members of the National Association from 1871 - 1875.
+The first Philadelphia Athletics team was originally known as the Athletic Base Ball Club and was formed in 1860.
+Its name was later changed to Athletic of Philadelphia.
+The Athletics were originally members of the National Association of Base Ball Players, as well as founding members of the National Association from 1871 to 1875.
 BR Team Page and the National League.
 BR Team Page.

 The second Philadelphia Athletics team was a founding franchise of the American Association.
 The team was expelled following the 1890 season.
-Shortly thereafter the owners of the Philadelphia Quakers purchased the team and merged the two teams together.
+Shortly thereafter, the owners of the Philadelphia Quakers purchased the team and merged the two teams together.
 A minor league team known as the Philadelphia Athletics then played in the Atlantic League between 1896 and 1900.
+BR Team Page

 The Philadelphia Athletics we know best is the modern franchise which began play in 1901 in the first season of the American League, relocated in 1955 to Kansas City, and then relocated again to Oakland in 1968.